SRombauts/SQLiteCpp/README.md

 }
 ```

+## How to contribute

+The most efficient way to help and contribute to this wrapper project is to
+use the tools provided by GitHub:
+- please fill bug reports and feature requests here: https://github.com/SRombauts/SQLiteCpp/issues
+- fork the repository, make some small changes and submit them with pull-request

+You can also email me directly, I will answer any questions and requests.

 ## See also - Some other simple C++ SQLite wrappers:

 See also the file WRAPPERS.md offering a more complete comparison of other wrappers.